UNCLASSIFIED (U)

 12 FAM 632.1-4(A) Smart Card and Passphrase Controls

 a.
 Smart Cards and IDs issued by system managers to users must be unique; group user IDs and/or shared passwords are prohibited.
-Requests for exceptions should be sent to the Directorate for Cyber and Technology Security (DS/CTS) and IRM/CO for a recommendation and decision, respectively, regarding whether or not to grant the request.
+Requests for exceptions should be sent to the Directorate for Cyber and Technology Security (DS/CTS) and DT/CO for a recommendation and decision, respectively, regarding whether or not to grant the request.

 b.
 Users must create a unique passphrase for each account, in accordance with these specifications: